IsmaheneLarbi/snowcrash/level09/Resources/method.md

-## level09 take one argument and apply transformation (directly to the string or to content of file whose name is string)
+## level09 take one argument and apply transformation directly to the string

 ### Example: